kumar303/skeleton-kit/.github/CONTRIBUTING.md

 # Contributing

-Here's how to set yourself up to develop features for `skeleton-kit`.
+Here's how to get started developing features for `skeleton-kit`.
+Thanks for helping out!

 ## Installation